Below are some basic concepts related to Microsoft Azure Attestation.

 If the default policy in the attestation provider doesn’t meet the needs, customers will be able to create custom policies in any of the regions supported by Azure Attestation.
 Policy management is a key feature provided to customers by Azure Attestation.
 Policies will be attestation type specific and can be used to identify enclaves or add claims to the output token or modify claims in an output token.

 An attestation policy is what ultimately determines if an attestation token will be issued by Azure Attestation.
 Policy also determines the claims to be generated in the attestation token.
 It is thus of utmost importance that the policy evaluated by the service is in fact the policy written by the administrator and it has not been tampered or modified by external entities.

 Trust model defines the authorization model of attestation provider to define and update policy.
-Two models are supported – one based on Azure AD authorization and one based on possession of customer-managed cryptographic keys (referred as isolated model).
+Two models are supported – one based on Microsoft Entra authorization and one based on possession of customer-managed cryptographic keys (referred as isolated model).
 Isolated model will enable Azure Attestation to ensure that the customer-submitted policy is not tampered.